awfixer-os/.github/profile/README.md

 we are [here](https://inv.wtf/deadinside)

-We have a goal 9f writing all parts of the Operating System in nix and rust for speed and reproducible builds.
+We have a goal of writing all parts of the Operating System in nix and rust for speed and reproducible builds.

 [RedoxOS]: https://www.redox-os.org/
 [Discord]: https://discord.gg/ajsbasement